moonlighterx/newbie/04-your-first-webpage.md

 ## Homework:

+Make a folder called `Chapter-04` from your `Tutorials` folder.
+Then `cd` inside that folder and create a folder called `homework`.
+All homework should go inside this folder.

+Your project directory should look like:
+`~/Tutorials/Chapter-04/homework`

+All files should go inside the `homework` folder:

-- Use your command line to make another HTML page.
+- Use your command line to make an HTML page.
 Call it `about.html`.
-- Find the `about.html` page in your Programming folder, and open it with Visual Studio Code.
+- Find the `about.html` page on your computer (`~/Tutorials/Chapter-04/homework`), and open it with Visual Studio Code.
 Next, using proper HTML syntax, write a page using paragraphs, images, links, lists and headings that explains everything about you.
 Open your `about.html` page in a browser like Google Chrome or Firefox to see and verify your output.
 - Repeat the above exercise and make a page that is called `blog.html`.
 Write a few paragraphs about yourself with titles as if it were a blog post.